GuillaumeDupuy/PetroDash/README.md

 - app/app.py: This file contains the code for the dashboard.
 You can customize the visualization and interaction components here.

+- app/utils/: This directory contains the code for the map and footer components.
+You can customize the map and footer here.

 - get_data.py: Use this script to fetch new data.
 You can modify it to collect data from different sources or update the existing data retrieval process.

+- image/: This directory contains all the images used in the dashboard.

+- data/: This directory contains the data used in the dashboard.

 - requirements.txt: This file lists all the Python libraries and dependencies required for the project.
 If you add new libraries, make sure to update this file accordingly.